Tony Michaelides: History

 The Last Radio Program – In 1984, Michaelides replaced Mark Radcliffe on Piccadilly Radio, presenting their specialist music program The Last Radio Programme for Key 103 in Manchester.
 He took the on-air name of “Tony the Greek” and remained as presenter for this program for the next 13 years.
 Throughout the show, Michaelides helped to launch careers for bands like The Stone Roses, Happy Mondays, Simply Red, James and R.E.M.
 He conducted interviews with artists regularly and was arguably one of the first to introduce the now familiar Acoustic Set to UK radio in 1985.
 While working on The Last Radio Show, Tony was nominated for several Sony Music Awards for Best Specialist Music Show.

-1997 Michaelides was asked to be publicist for David Bowie’s Earthling Tour, responsible for press, radio, and television.
+In 1997, Michaelides was asked to be publicist for David Bowie’s Earthling Tour, responsible for press, radio, and television.
 The following year TMP worked closely with Lippman Entertainment, one of the world’s most successful management companies, to launch Matchbox Twenty in the UK.
 At the same time, he was also a working with Warner Chappell’s LA office and Atlantic Records’ New York office.

-Around 2000 Michaelides became a consultant for the Manchester Business Consortium, a member of the Brits Voting Academy and a provided expert advice to the Music Managers Forum's master classes.
+Around 2000, Michaelides became a consultant for the Manchester Business Consortium, a member of the Brits Voting Academy and a provided expert advice to the Music Managers Forum's master classes.
 Beginning with its inception in 1992, he was a regular panelist and moderator at the UK’s major music conference, In the City and was also one of the founding members of The Manchester Music City Network.
-Tony continued mentoring sessions in the UK as well as Canada's North by Northwest festival until deciding to move to the United States in 2004.
-Prior to relocating to the US, Michaelides was tagged by the United States Government as an “Alien of Extraordinary Ability”(see:).
+He continued mentoring sessions in the UK as well as Canada's North by Northwest festival until deciding to move to the United States in 2004.
+Prior to relocating to the US, Michaelides was tagged by the United States Government as an "Alien of Extraordinary Ability".
 This is a classification that is granted only to "that small percentage who have risen to the very top of the field of endeavor".

 Magic Leap - In December 2010 Michaelides joined Magic Leap, a U.S. based multimedia augmented reality company.
 As of 2015, he works as "Chief Evangelist" for the company utilizing his past working with musicians and artists around the world to bring in content as well as promoting the company.
 Michaelides continues working as an Artist Development Consultant and has become an author.
-His book, the Insights Collection: Insights From The Engine Room, was published late 2009 by Janson Media Group.
+His book, Insights Collection: Insights From The Engine Room, was published in late 2009 by the Janson Media Group.